SNAP Benefits in Missouri: How to Apply and Qualify

 How to Renew Your SNAP Benefits

-In Missouri, you generally need to recertify your SNAP benefits every six to 12 months.
-The Family Support Division (FSD) will mail you a recertification packet when it's time to renew.
-You must complete this process on time to continue receiving your benefits without a break.
+In Missouri, you typically need to renew your SNAP benefits every 12 months, though some households may have a 6-month period.
+The Family Support Division will mail you a recertification packet before your benefits are set to expire.

 Special SNAP Services in Missouri